 Do this until you are satisfied.
 But to avoid many edits and changes, record well from the start.
 But it doesn’t matter how well you record your song, always check it at the end.
 You might have made a mistake and you don’t want to miss it.

 Recording a song at your home recording studio is easy these days.
-You need minimal gear, a laptop, DAW, and a couple of plugins.
+You need simple gear, a laptop, DAW, and a couple of plugins.
 You can plug your instruments into the audio interface, connect them to your DAW and you are ready to go.
 But it requires hard work and a little knowledge.
 Experience comes from practice.